xpack/web-jekyll/pages/dev-tools/qemu-arm/index.md

 - the current implementation of NVIC uses some related interrupt controller code from larger cores, and is not very accurate.

+{% include note.html content="Except the GPIOs, none of the other device specific peripherals are supported." %}

 ## Documentation

 The official QEMU documentation is available in two manuals: